$50,000 - $100,000

 $30,000 - $50,000

-Recently named by Fortune Magazine as one of the Top 50 World’s Greatest Leaders, a recipient of the Muhammad Ali Humanitarian of the Year Award and listed as one of the world’s most influential creative people by The Creativity ’50s, Mick Ebeling has sparked a movement of pragmatic, inspirational innovation.
+Recently named by Fortune Magazine as one of the Top 50 World’s Greatest Leaders, a recipient of the Muhammad Ali Humanitarian of the Year Award, and listed as one of the world’s most influential creative people by The Creativity ’50s, Mick Ebeling has sparked a movement of pragmatic, inspirational innovation.
 As a career producer and filmmaker and now founder and CEO of Not Impossible, Ebeling harvests the power of technology and story to change the world.
+Bento (the Not Impossible Labs Food Insecurity Initiative launched last year) was also recently selected by Fortune to be on the Fortune 2021 Impact 20 List, recognizing venture-backed backed startups that focus on tackling key social and environmental issues as part of their business models.

-Working with a wide array of Fortune 500 companies, Ebeling not only pushes the bar on innovation, but he also shares the emotionally resonating story of doing so.
+Working with a wide array of Fortune 500 companies, Ebeling not only pushes the bar on innovation but also shares the emotionally resonating story of doing so.
 These narratives of overcoming seemingly impossible odds to “Help One.
 Help Many” have inspired people across the world to do the same.

 Ebeling’s book, Not Impossible: The Art and Joy of Doing What Couldn't Be Done, recounts the life experiences that led to the founding of Not Impossible.
 Published in a multitude of languages, the book was hailed as “a unique and inspiring tale of brave abandon” by Nicholas Negroponte.